wdomitrz/clbla/clbla.md

 ## Imports

-To import a module, with is associated with a file `<file name>.clbla` write
+To import a module, which is associated with a file `<file name>.clbla` write

 ```clbla
 import <file name>